rflandau/Orv/README.md

 ### Built on an Existing Layer 3

 While there is plenty of flexibility to build Orv at different levels, the extrinsic discovery assumption implies the existing of a layer 3 for routing.
 Orv could be implemented at later 3, but more significant structure changes would be both required and likely beneficial.
-See X below.
-TODO
+See [Removing Root Omnipotence](#removing-root-omnipotence-with-vk-hop-tables) below.

 ### Why